SquadcastHub/squadcasthub.github.io/pages/mydoc/threat_stack.md

 {{site.data.alerts.blue-note}}
 <b>FAQ:</b>
-<br/><br/><p>Q: Does this integration support auto-resolve of incidents in Squadcast?<br/><br/>
+<br/><br/><p>Q: Does this integration support auto-resolution of incidents in Squadcast?<br/><br/>
-A: No, this integration does not support auto-resolve of incidents in Squadcast since Threat Stack does not send out alert resolve notifications via Webhook.</p>
+A: No, this integration does not support auto-resolution of incidents in Squadcast since Threat Stack does not send out alert resolve notifications via the Webhook.</p>
 {{site.data.alerts.end}}